mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 #### Agenda - 0:00 Meeting Time

 - Agenda of strategic topics reviewed MLT and agreed upon
+- Topics are queued during weekly tactical in the month

 #### Strategic Topics - 0:03 Meeting Time